-Patient safety is a priority of any healthcare system, and one of the most effective measures to obtain it is hand hygiene.
-For this, it is important for healthcare workers to maintain correct adherence to this measure and perform the technique properly.
+Patient safety is a priority of any healthcare system, and one of the most effective measures is hand hygiene.
+For this, it is important that healthcare workers have correct adherence and perform the technique properly.
 Otherwise, the incidence of nosocomial infections can increase, with consequent complications.3

-Despite its simplicity and ease of implementation, hand hygiene is still poorly practised in many healthcare facilities around the world.
-Up to 2018, adherence to hand-hygiene best practices had an average of 59.6% in intensive care units, and there are significant differences between high-income and low-income countries (64.5% vs 9.1%).
-Studies systematically reviewing different time periods found the average adherence to be around 40%.4
+Hand hygiene is, despite its simplicity, still poorly practiced in many healthcare facilities around the world.
+Adherence with hand hygiene best practices has an average of 59.6% in intensive care units up to 2018, and there are significant differences between high-income and low-income countries (64.5% vs 9.1%).
+Studies systematically reviewing different periods, found average adherence to be around 40%.4